 25 Weeks Pregnant

-If you haven’t gotten a glucose screening test done yet to check for temporary gestational diabetes, you may want to consider it.
-Your healthcare provider has probably recommended this test, as it’s usually done within weeks 24-28.
+If you haven’t yet had a glucose screening test to check for temporary gestational diabetes, you may want to consider it.
+Your healthcare provider has probably recommended this test, which is usually done between weeks 24–28.
 Don’t be surprised if a second tube of blood is taken to check for anemia and a low iron level in your system.
+You may also be given a TDaP vaccination for whooping cough, depending on where you live.
+If you are Rh negative, the time is coming soon for a Rhogam shot.
+This is also a good time to sign up for some birthing classes.

 Symptoms and Body Changes at 25 Weeks